dbeaver/cloudbeaver-deploy/README.md

 - [docker-compose](https://docs.docker.com/compose/install/) binary installed and added to your PATH variable.
 Supported versions 2.10 and above
     - If you install `docker-compose-plugin`, you must use the `docker compose` command instead of `docker-compose`.

+### User and permissions changes

+Starting from CloudBeaver v25.0 process inside the container now runs as the ‘dbeaver’ user (‘UID=8978’), instead of ‘root’.
+If a user with ‘UID=8978’ already exists in your environment, permission conflicts may occur.
+Additionally, the default Docker volumes directory’s ownership has changed.
+Previously, the volumes were owned by the ‘root’ user, but now they are owned by the ‘dbeaver’ user (‘UID=8978’).

 ### Configuring and starting the CloudBeaver cluster
 1. Clone repository
    ```sh